kporten/template-react/apps/express/README.md

 ## Setup

 - Start the database service with `docker compose up -d db`
-- You can run `pnpm --filter=trpc exec prisma migrate dev --name=init` to create the database, an initial migration and to seed data
+- You can run `pnpm --filter=express exec prisma migrate dev --name=init` to create the database, an initial migration and to seed data

 ## Tasks